Local Electoral (Māori Wards and Māori Constituencies) Amendment Act 2021

-The Local Electoral (Māori Wards and Māori Constituencies) Amendment Act is an Act of Parliament in New Zealand which eliminates mechanisms for holding public referendums on the establishment of Māori wards and constituencies on local bodies.
+The Local Electoral (Māori Wards and Māori Constituencies) Amendment Act, now repealed, was an Act of Parliament in New Zealand which eliminated the requirement for holding public referendums on the establishment of Māori wards and constituencies on local bodies.
 The Act was supported by the Labour, Green and Māori parties but opposed by the opposition National and ACT parties.
 National attempted to delay the bill by mounting a twelve-hour-long filibuster challenging all of the Act's ten clauses.

+In late July 2024, the National-led coalition government passed legislation reinstating the poll provisions on the establishment or ongoing use of Māori wards.

 Background

 The existing Local Electoral Act 2001 allowed local referendums (or polls) to overturn the decision of an elected local or regional council to introduce a Māori ward.
 Just five percent support was needed for a local poll to be held.
 Polls were almost always demanded when councils agreed to introduce Māori wards and only a single poll, in Wairoa, confirmed the establishment of a Māori ward.
 Opponents of the polls, including Local Government New Zealand president Dave Cull and New Plymouth mayor Andrew Judd, had maintained that the existence of polls on Māori wards but not other representation arrangements was discriminatory and harmful to race relations.
 A legislative attempt to outlaw Māori ward polls in 2017 was unsuccessful.

 In mid-2018, local councils' efforts to introduce Māori wards in Palmerston North, Western Bay of Plenty, Whakatāne, Manawatu, and Kaikōura had been defeated at local referendums.
 By November 2020, nine further councils had agreed to introduce Māori wards or constituencies in Gisborne, Kaipara, New Plymouth, Ruapehu, South Taranaki, Tauranga, Taupō, Whangārei and the Northland Region.
 In response to the council decisions, lobby groups Hobson's Pledge and Democracy Northland began organising poll demand petitions in some communities including Tauranga and Northland.
 While a valid petition was eventually received in Tauranga, it was ultimately invalidated by the law change.

 In early December 2020, advocacy group ActionStation and Māori ward campaigners Toni Boynton and Danae Lee collected 10,000 signatures calling for Parliament to eliminate legislation allowing referendums on Māori wards on local and regional councils.
 A previous petition "to make the establishment of Māori wards on district councils follow the same legal framework as establishing other wards on district councils," which had been organised by Judd, was considered by parliament's justice committee between 2016 and 2019.
 However, the committee was divided between Labour and National members and could not agree how to proceed.